RuSaBin/-3DPictureViewer/README.md

 # -3DPictureViewer
 Picture viewer allowing watch location photos as if you were inside of the location.
-Allows looking around and walking through the rooms.
+Allows looking around and walking from one location to another.
+Also features possibility to pick up items and put in another location.